parkerjgit/algorithms/markdown/searching_and_sorting/searching.md

 * When implementing bin search, define midpt as L + (R - L) // 2 to prevent overflow.
 * Find first occurance of k in sorted array using binary search, but when value is found, don't stop searching, eliminate values to right and keep going. - EPI 11.1 145
 * Find "magic index" (ie., element == index) using binary search with target value replaced by index m at each step, ie., go left when a[m] > m, and go right when a[m] < m. - EPI 11.2 146
+* Search a 2d-sorted matrix by alternating bin search on current col and row
 * Search a cylindrical array for smallest value (ie., the seam) using bin search, discarding the half with no seam (first < last) until l == r (== smallest). - EPI 11.3 147
+* Search intervals...
-* Find closet value bigger/smaller than target using bin search the same way as if you were searching for first occurance, except if not found you still return left (floor) or left + 1 (ceiling).
+* Find closet value bigger/smaller than target using bin search the same way as if you were searching for first occurance, except if not found you still return left - 1 (floor) or left (ceiling) (eg. Pick index probabalistically based on weights)
 * Pattern: Binary Search used in many ways by modifying the conditions for which you go left or right, and modifying whether you return closestest item to left/right if not found, and whether you are returning index or value.

 **Javascript**